chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 - A Common user has access to all machines.
 - This common user should have sudo privileges.
 - This common user uses the same SSH Private Key file to access all machines.
+- We only support local linux user and local linux groups.
+- We need to have private key authentications for all the VMs and the private keys should be generated without any passphrases.
+- We need local hab user and local hab group to complete the deployment process successfully.
+If they are not available, the common user should have a privileges to create local users and groups, so that the deployment process can create the required local users and groups.
 - Key-based SSH for the provisioning user for all the machines for HA-Deployment.
-- We do not support passphrases for Private Key authentication.
+Chef recommends you to use SSH key of size 2048 bits.
 - LoadBalancers are set up according to [Chef Automate HA Architecture](/automate/ha/) needs as explained in [Load Balancer Configuration page](/automate/loadbalancer_configuration/).
 - Network ports are opened as per [Chef Automate Architecture](/automate/ha/) needs as explained in [Security and Firewall page](/automate/ha_security_firewall/)
 - DNS is configured to redirect `chefautomate.example.com` to the Primary Load Balancer.